ta3ag/lbd/docs/BackendTutorial/source/about.rst

 Version 3.2.15, Not release yet.
 	Porting to llvm 3.3.
+	Rewrite section Support arithmetic instructions of chapter Adding arithmetic and local pointer support with the table adding.
 Version 3.2.14, Released May 24, 2013
 	Fix example code disappeared error.
 Version 3.2.13, Released May 23, 2013